Tuned Compositional Feature Replays for Efficient Stream Learning: Results

 \subsection{Model analysis}

 To elucidate the importance of CRUMB's various components, we performed a series of ablation studies and experiments with altered training procedures.
-For each experiment, both class-iid and class-instance results on CORe50 are included in table~\ref{tab:network_analysis}, but throughout the text of the model analysis section, we analyze class-instance results except where otherwise stated.
+Accuracy results on CORe50 in both class-instance and class-i.i.d. settings are included for each experiment in Tables~\ref{tab:crumb_beats_images} and \ref{tab:network_analysis}, but throughout the text in this section we discuss class-instance results except where otherwise stated.
 Experiment names are in \textbf{bold} throughout this section.
+We conducted statistical significance tests for each experiment (see supplementary Section S4.B).